 - 1. Exams: There will be 3 in-class exams administered.
 Each exam will cover material from the lessons since the last exam (unless otherwise specified).
-You may need a calculator for the exams for calculations.
+You will need a calculator for the exams for calculations.
 You may use one 8.5" X 11," two-sided page of notes during the exam (however, students will likely be much better prepared if they don't need to rely on it).
 Missed exams may not be made up unless arrangements have been made prior to class. - 2.
-Homework: There will be four assignments, each designed to give students a chance to apply and practice the concepts learned in class and in the lab.
-You will have approximately 1 week to complete homework assignments 1-3.
-Homework 4 will be completed in-class and you may work in groups on homework assignment 4.
-These will typically involve using IBM SPSS to solve ANOVA problems.
+Homework: There will be four graded assignments, each designed to give students a chance to apply and practice the concepts learned in class and in the lab.
+You will have approximately 1 week to complete homework assignments 1-4.
+These will typically involve using SPSS to solve ANOVA problems or require that you interpret published results.
 Assignments are due as specified in class, and should be submitted on time for full earned credit.
 Late work will be accepted for full earned credit IF AND ONLY IF arrangements are made with me PRIOR TO DUE DATE.
 Otherwise, 5% of the points possible will be deducted for each weekday the assignment is late.
 Please work alone on all homework assignments.
-For an SPSS Introduction/Orientation, go to: http://ssc.utexas.edu/software/software-tutorials#SPSS
+For an SPSS Introduction/Orientation, go to: